-FTC chief says willing to break up companies amid Big Tech probe
+FTC chief says he’s willing to break up Big Tech companies

 “If you have to, you do it,” Simons said about breaking up tech companies.
 “It’s not ideal because it’s very messy.
 But if you have to you have to.”

+FTC officials have spoken with at least one seller who has complained that Amazon pushed out merchants of recycled Apple devices after it made a deal with the phone-maker to sell its products directly on Amazon’s website.
+John Bumstead, who sells refurbished Apple products, said in a Facebook post last month that about seven lawyers and an economist from the FTC interviewed him.

+Amazon declined to comment, but has said sellers have full control over the prices they set.

-Simons is overseeing a tech task force to examine conduct in the industry and could move to unwind mergers if investigators find the deals were anti-competitive.
+Simons is overseeing a tech task force to examine conduct in the industry and could move to unwind mergers if investigators find the deals were anticompetitive.
 The agency has opened a broad investigation into Facebook, including whether the company acquired startups to thwart competition, according to people familiar with the matter.

+Antitrust experts and lawmakers argue that giant tech companies have used a wave of takeovers of startups to shut down competition by buying — and eliminating — emerging rivals.

 Facebook bought photo-sharing site Instagram in 2012 and WhatsApp, a messaging service, in 2014.
 The FTC approved both acquisitions at the time.
 Critics including Facebook co-founder Chris Hughes have called for antitrust enforcers to unwind those deals.

-U.S. antitrust enforcers could move to unwind the acquisitions even though they previously won approval, Simons said.
+U.S. antitrust officials could move to undo the acquisitions even though they previously won approval, Simons said.
 The FTC could say “we made a mistake,” he said.
-He would need a court to approve such a move.
+A breakup would require court approval

 Facebook declined to comment.